godotengine/godot-docs/tutorials/step_by_step/filesystem.rst

 on other platforms, such as Linux, Android, etc. This may also apply to exported binaries, which use a compressed package to store all files.

-It is recommend that your team clearly defines a naming convention for files when working with Godot!
+It is recommended that your team clearly defines a naming convention for files when working with Godot!
 One simple fool-proof convention is to only allow lowercase file and path names.